Chart Color Schemes

 Moncrieff's residents boast exceedingly positive health performance metrics with prevalence of common health conditions quite low across both younger and older age cohorts

-Moncrieff's health outcomes show excellent results with low prevalence rates for common conditions across both younger and older age groups.
+Moncrieff's health outcomes show excellent results with low prevalence of common health conditions across both younger and older age groups.

-Approximately 59% of Moncrieff's total population (3,542 people) have private health cover.
-The most prevalent medical conditions are asthma at 7.5% and mental health issues at 6.8%.
-A high proportion, 80.8%, report no medical ailments compared to 76.4% in the Australian Capital Territory.
-Moncrieff has a lower percentage of residents aged 65 and over at 3.5% (210 people) compared to the ACT's 8.3%.
-Despite this, health outcomes among seniors require more attention than those in the broader population.
+Private health cover is exceptionally high at approximately 59% of the total population (3,542 people).
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.5% and 6.8% of residents respectively.
+A significant majority, 80.8%, report being free from medical ailments compared to 76.4% in the Australian Capital Territory.
+Moncrieff has a lower proportion of seniors aged 65 and over at 3.5% (210 people) compared to the Australian Capital Territory's 8.3%.
+Despite this, health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health